Lost A Pet?

 Contact All Animal Shelters

 Depending upon where you live, the animal may not go to the closest animal shelter.
 You may live within city limits, but if the animal crosses into an unincorporated part of the city, the animal might have been picked up and taken to the county shelter.
 Sometimes people who find animals take them home, where they could get loose, or after a time get turned in to a different shelter.
-And animals can wander further than you might expect.
+And animals can wander further than you might expect!

 Butte County Animal Control (Provides services to all unincorporated areas of Butte County)